tbudd/run_analysis/run_analysis_codebook.md

  - Dimensions of the dataset - 180 obs. of 68 variables
  - Summary of the data:

 The tidy data output is in the wide form (unstacked), where each variable attribute for a subject is in a separate column.
-Each of the variables (with the exceptions of subject and activity) is an average of smart phone accelerometer measurements grouped by subject number and activity.
+Each of the variables (with the exceptions of subject and activity) is an average of smart phone accelerometer and gyroscope measurements grouped by subject number and activity.

 There are 30 subjects in the data set.
-The accelerometer averages are presented for each subject in each of the 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING), sorted first by subject, then by activity.
+The accelerometer and gyroscope averages are presented for each subject in each of the 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING), sorted first by subject, then by activity.

 'data.frame':	180 obs. of  68 variables:
  $ subject                    : int  1 2 3 4 5 6 7 8 9 10 ...